wilson428/downcache/README.md

 **v0.0.3**
 +Changed order of arguments passed to callback from `(err, body, resp)` to `(err, resp, body)` to match the [request module](https://github.com/mikeal/request).

+#Compatibility

+Downcache is [tested](https://travis-ci.org/wilson428/downcache) on Node v0.10 and v0.11.
+It breaks on v0.8 due to a [problem with an npmlog dependency](https://travis-ci.org/wilson428/downcache).

 #License
 [MIT](/LICENSE.md)